Alfred Butt: Life and career

-Alfred Butt was born in London, the son of solicitor Alfred Beyfus whose forebears had migrated from Hamburg to Glasgow and London, and educated at Emanuel School before entering employment in the counting-house of Harrod's department store where his uncle, Edgar Cohen, through the Beyfus family was a director.
+Alfred Butt was born in London, the son of solicitor Alfred Beyfus whose forebears had migrated from Hamburg to Glasgow and London, and educated at Emanuel School before entering employment in the counting-house of Harrods department store where his uncle, Edgar Cohen, through the Beyfus family was a director.
 He subsequently joined the Palace Theatre, a music hall in Cambridge Circus, London, largely controlled by the Beyfus family and associates.
 He became company secretary of the Palace Theatre Limited in 1898, at the young age of 19.
 He quickly advanced to the position of assistant manager, and when Charles Morton retired in 1904, he became manager of the Palace.
 In 1906 he became managing director, a position he held for 14 years.

 He developed close links with the Orpheum Vaudeville Circuit and its associates in the United States, and brought numerous American stars to London.
 He also introduced British audiences to continental performers such as Anna Pavlova and Yvette Guilbert.
 In 1910 he greatly expanded his theatre business when he took control of Thomas Barrasford's music halls and formed a joint company, the "Variety Theatres Controlling Company Limited", with Walter de Frece.
 VTCC became the second largest chain of music halls in the United Kingdom, second only to Moss Empires.
 Among their London theatres managed by Butt were the Globe and Queen's Theatres.